Candle

 Safety

 Always make sure to burn your candle safely.
 Never leave a candle burning unattended.
 Place the candle on a heat resistant surface or in a holder.
 Keep away from combustible materials, including curtains.
 Never allow children to burn a candle unless supervised by an adult.
 Keep the candle out of drafts or sunlight when burning.
-When the candle has burned to about 1/2″ from the bottom, extinguish and retire the candle.
-This will prevent the flame from contacting the bottom of the glass which could cause serious damage.
+When the candle has no less than 1/4" of wax remaining from the bottom, extinguish and retire the candle.
+Do not continue to burn the candle as it can pose a major safety risk.
+We take this measure to prevent the flame from coming into contact with the bottom of the jar which can cause an unsafe condition.
+Always keep the candle free of foreign debris and wick trimmings.
+Wick trimmings that are not removed from the wax pool can cause an unsafe candle as wick trimmings are highly combustable.
+The best practice for wick trimming is to use purpose built wick trimming scissors that catch and allow for ease removal of debris.

 Wick